BLopo20/Parkinson-s-Disease-Datasets/README.md

 ### Description

-This dataset provides accelerometer data, collected using the MC BioStamp RC, for studying activity, gait, tremor, and other motor symptoms in individuals wih PD.
+This dataset provides accelerometer data, collected using the MC BioStamp RC, for studying activity, gait, tremor, and other motor symptoms in individuals with PD.
 It also includes data from a healthy control (HC) group collected during the same collection protocol.
 The data collection started during a clinical evaluation using the UPDRS and was conducted for around two days afterwards in free-living conditions.

-The demografic data of the subjects from both groups are shown in the following table.
+The demographic data of the subjects from both groups are shown in the following table.

 |Characteristic                                                       |PD group (n=17)|HC group (n=17)|
 |---------------------------------------------------------------------|------------------|------------|